 4.06V @ Vin & 2.99V @ Vout

 4.07V @ Vin & 2.99 @ Vout

 4.10V @ Vin & 2.99 @ Vout

 I will be sure to check the voltages during cloudy days, but from previous testing, there is about a 5 day buffer, which I feel is plenty enough.
 SUCCESS!!
 Log this one in the books as a total success, and my first low power and solar powered project.
 I have already took it on outings to get different readings, such as hikes and drives.
 I can unplug the solar panel and have 5 days before it needs a recharge, or just let it recharge the next day so I dont have to take the panel with me if I dont want to.

 I completed a final 5 days of testing to find out how much data the 2GB µSD Card could hold.
 5 days of data came out to about 300KB, which puts the data collection limit to about 90+ years; I think that should be satisfactory since the battery life is about 10 years.

-I give this a 4 !!! because of the soldering work, the voltage regulator was really small, and needed a special board so that I could use it.
+I give this a 4 !!! because of the soldering work, the voltage regulator was very small, and needed a special board so that I could use it.
 It was really important to bring the project into µA power use, component and programming was key to keeping current low.

-The video below is the the project with the low quiescent current voltage regulator being used.
+The video below is the project with the low quiescent current voltage regulator being used.
 The voltage @3.1V simulates a battery that is getting low.